Alexander was born in Burnley, Lancashire in 1890.

 After serving through the Battles of the Marne and the Aisne, he was wounded in action during 2nd Battle of Ypres and invalided home.
-After recovering in hospital in Sheffield, he returned to the front, this time with the 2nd Battalion, with whom he served through the Battle of the Somme (following which, his brother Andrew was killed whilst serving in the same regiment in November 1916) and 3rd Ypres.
+After recovering in hospital in Sheffield, he returned to the front, this time with the 2nd Battalion, with whom he served through the Battle of the Somme and then at the Third Battle of Ypres.

 22 November 1917